November 04, 2019

 Apothecanna’s Relieving Body Oil (well-known brand for extra strength pain relief)Select CBD drops (discreet and flavorless)NuLeaf Naturals (full spectrum of cannabinoids and terpenes)Bath Soak (watch your worries float away)Hemp Bombs (potent yet subtle)

-With the successful studies on migraines and marijuana thus far, we hope to see more patients to the alternative treatments like cannabis.
+With the successful studies on migraines and cannabis thus far, we hope to see more patients to the alternative treatments like cannabis.

 Ask Your Dispensary